RATING★ 7.0

 The direction by Robert Conrad is marked by a steady and professional hand.
 From a production standpoint, the film meets the high standards of modern industrial filmmaking.
 The sets are well-crafted, and the visual effects are integrated with a level of polish that ensures the viewer matches the director's intended level of immersion.
 While perhaps not groundbreaking, the execution is flawless.
 The pacing, over its 100 minute runtime, allows the audience to fully inhabit the space the director has created, making the eventual resolution feel deeply earned.

 Is Glory Days truly worth your investment of time and attention?
 In an era of disposable content, this film makes a strong case for its existence.
-If you are a connoisseur of Drama, TV Movie, then this is a worthwhile watch if you have a specific interest in the themes or the performers involved.
+If you are a connoisseur of Drama, TV Movie, then this is a highly recommended entry that delivers on its promises while offering a few surprises along the way.

 At a deeper level, Glory Days explores the dichotomy of truth and perception.
 The 1988 audience is increasingly sophisticated, and Robert Conrad respects this by refusing to provide easy answers to the story's complex questions.